firebend/auto-crud/README.md

 ```

 In this example we have:
-1. Configured a entity to be persisted to Mongo
+1. Configured an entity to be persisted to Mongo
 2. The entity's key is a Guid
 3. It will be persisted to the `MyMongoDb` database inside the `MyPersonCollection` collection
 4. The entity will have a full text search index for searching.
-The index will be configured at run time once the collection is created.
+The index will be configured at run time once the collection is created
-5. We are adding all the CRUD services to Create Read Update and Delete the Person entity.
+5. We are adding all the CRUD services to Create Read Update and Delete the Person entity
 6. When providing a list of entities they will be ordered by last name
 7. We are adding HTTP GET, POST, PUT, DELETE RESTful endpoints to interact with the entities
-8. The controllers with be annotated with [Swashbuckle](https://github.com/domaindrivendev/Swashbuckle.AspNetCore) annotations.
+8. The controllers will be annotated with [Swashbuckle](https://github.com/domaindrivendev/Swashbuckle.AspNetCore) annotations.
 The controllers will be tagged with `People` and grouped together in the Swagger/Open API UI

 A complete working example can be found [here](Firebend.AutoCrud/Firebend.AutoCrud.Web.Sample) that utilizes all the extension packs mentioned above.
 Sample `.http` files are also provided with example HTTP requests.
 [Get the VS Code REST client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client)